ionic-team/ionic-enterprise-starter/website/docs/guard.md

 }
 ```

 For our purposes, we will condense the `canActivate()` return type down to just a `Promise` of a `boolean` value.
-Next, the `Authentication Service` is injected in order to give access to the predefined `isAuthenticated()` function.
+Next, the `AuthenticationService` is injected in order to give access to the predefined `isAuthenticated()` function.
 Finally, we will update the activation logic to check to see the user is authenticated or not.
 If they are, `true` is returned and the user will get access to the main part of the app.
-If they are not authenticated, logic is added to handle navigating the user back to the `Login Page` using the `NavController`.
+If they are not authenticated, logic is added to handle navigating the user back to the `LoginPage` using the `NavController`.
 This will end up looking as follows:

 ```typescript title="src/app/guards/auth.guard.ts"
 ...